Shop details:

 Please do not publish, repost or copy any of my images (or parts of them), unless I have personally given you written permission for the image use.
 All my artworks, illustrations, designs, photography and product photos are protected by copyright and may not be used for any purpose without my permission.

-Publishing rights or other permissions are only given to commission clients and those who have paid a licensing fee to use the image.
+Publishing rights or other permissions to images are typically only given to commission clients and others who have made a contract with me and paid a licensing fee.
 I am not currently available for discussion on new permission or licensing agreements, sorry.
-If you don’t already have my permission to use the image, just don’t use it.
+If you don’t already have my permission to use the image in question, please don’t use it.

 Additional notes: